Bhuvneshjai/Python-Mini-Projects-Samples/README.md

 # Python Small Excercise
-In this we create two folders first folder name is Numpy and second folder name is Simple Python Projects.
+In this we create three folders first folder name is Numpy , second folder name is Simple Python Projects and third folder name is Python_Mini_Projects.
 In the Numpy Folder we upload one python file that is NumpyBasic.py in this we have do some basic operation and small numpy excercise which is related to numpy module by the help jupyter notebook.

-And in the second folder that is Simple Python Projects in which we upload many .py files and we have do some basic excercise , programs and problem statement by the help of pycharm IDE.
+And In the second folder that is Simple Python Projects in which we upload many .py files and we have do some basic excercise , programs and problem statement by the help of pycharm IDE.

+And In the third project we have created some Simple Python Projects by the help of import some modules.

 # Python Mini Project
 ## 1. QR Code Generator